aitchslash/swiss-tourney/readme.txt

 Works sufficiently to pass the tests supplied.

 --- General Notes ---
-If usings ties or multiple tourneys please remember to pass: tiesEnabled=True and tourneyID=# into swissPairings()
+If using ties or multiple tourneys please remember to pass: tiesEnabled=True and tourneyID=# into swissPairings()

 I'd prefer to implement a recursive generator to create and then evaluate all potential matches.
 Currently, this works nicely for eight players but blows up with sixteen.
 As such I've moved all related code to the bottom of the file and disabled it for the test.
 Hopes are to get it going at some point.